 Without the ability to imply terms on this basis, there are no implied rights for a supplier to continue to use licensed IP.
 Such rights must be expressly provided for.

 Liability, exclusions and caps

 Provided it does not negate the consideration provided under the contract and it is not unconscionable (for example, in the event of fraud, death or personal injury), liability may be excluded.
 However, liability cannot be excluded in relation to the Australian Consumer Law statutory guarantees (see Question 19).

 It is possible to exclude liability for indirect and consequential loss.
 However, the law on the meaning of consequential loss is not entirely settled in Australia.
 Recent Australian cases have diverged from English case law on this point.
 As a result, both suppliers and customers usually attempt to define consequential loss in the contract.
 Suppliers usually seek to exclude liability for the following independently to excluding liability for consequential loss generally:

 Loss of business opportunities.

-Loss of anticipated savings and damage to goodwill.
+Loss of anticipated savings.

 Parties are free to cap their liability (however, see Question 29).
-Liability is usually capped at the contract value or a multiple of contract value.
+Liability is usually capped at the contract value or a multiple of the contract value.

 Transfers of assets to the supplier